falcosecurity/falco-website/content/en/about/_index.md

   ![What is runtime security and why it matters](/img/about/runtime_security.svg#img-fit)

   To effectively detect threats, runtime security solutions must be efficient and alert on suspicious behavior in real time.
 Attackers have adapted their tactics to the landscape of the cloud and can initiate attacks within seconds of entering your environment.
-While legacy solutions struggle to detect cloud-native threats, Falco can provide a layer of protection to identify these incidents as they happen.
-This will give you an opportunity to take the right response action, and minimize the impact of breaches and protect your organization against financial loss and reputational damage.
+While legacy solutions struggle to detect cloud-native threats, Falco can provide a sophisticated security monitoring layer to identify abnormal behaviors as they happen.
+This will give you an opportunity to take the right response action and minimize the impact of possible breaches, including sustained financial loss and reputational damage.
 {{< /card >}}
 {{< /blocks/content >}}